wenbc21/EsthRecon-PeriRad/Segmentation/README.md

 ### Step 2: transform data into nnUNet format

-run labelme2nnunet.py and test2nnunet.py, the results will be stored in nnUNet_raw and nnUNet_test directory.
+run labelme2nnunet.py, the results will be stored in nnUNet_raw and nnUNet_test directory.

 ### Step 3: nnUNet training